manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 ### _Accuracy_

->To make the predictions, the NHS contract defines that a linear regression algorithm should be used.
+- To make the predictions, the NHS contract defines that a linear regression algorithm should be used.

->The NHS required that both simple linear and multiple linear regression algorithms should be evaluated to select the best model.
+- The NHS required that both simple linear and multiple linear regression algorithms should be evaluated to select the best model.

 ### _Availability_

 ### _Average Time Between Failures_

 ### _Frequency and Severity of Failure_
+- The system should not fail more than 5 days in one year.
+Whenever the system fails, there should be no data loss.
 ### _Recoverability_
 ______

 ## Performance
 _Evaluates the performance requirements of the software, namely: response time, start-up time, recovery time, memory consumption, CPU usage, load capacity and application availability._

->The complexity analysis must be accompanied by the observation of the execution time of the algorithms for inputs of variable size in order to observe the asymptotic behaviour.
+- The complexity analysis must be accompanied by the observation of the execution time of the algorithms for inputs of variable size in order to observe the asymptotic behaviour.
 ###_Start-up Time_
->The system should start up in less than 10 seconds.
+- The system should start up in less than 10 seconds.
 ###_Response Time_
->Any interface between a user and the system shall have a maximum response time of 3 seconds.
+- Any interface between a user and the system shall have a maximum response time of 3 seconds.
 _______

 ## Supportability